raddinet/raddi-builds-windows/README.md

 Generally **Windows XP** (5.1 for x86-32, 5.2 for x86-64) or later is required with following exceptions:

-* Windows Vista (Server 2008) or newer is required if the *release* build is used with liblzma/libsodium DLLs obtained from official or other sources (thus have unpatched minimal OS version numbers).
+* Windows Vista (Server 2008) or newer is required if the *release* build is used with liblzma/libsodium DLLs obtained from official or other sources (thus have unpatched minimal OS version numbers, more in [raddi-redist-windows](https://github.com/raddinet/raddi-redist-windows) repository).
 * Windows 10 (any build beginning with 1507/2015 LTSB) is required for AArch64 (arm-64) architecture

 ## Installer